-This one-day course will develop your skills to understand basic theoretical and empirical concepts of labour economics.
-You will learn why workers in different jobs earn different wages, comprehend the role of education in shaping the distribution of wages, and learn about labour mobility and international labour migration.
+This course will develop your skills to understand basic theoretical and empirical concepts of labour economics.
+You will learn why workers in different jobs earn different wages, comprehend the role of education in shaping the distribution of wages, learn about labour mobility and international labour migration, and understand the causes and consequences of labour market discrimination.

 Many public policy issues concern the labour market experiences of particular groups of workers or various aspects of the employment relationship between workers and firms.
 Policy-makers need an understanding of the functioning of the labour market to make informed decisions.